awsdocs/aws-codeartifact-user-guide/doc_source/codeartifact-information-in-cloudtrail.md

 ### Example: A log entry for fetching an npm package version<a name="example-a-log-entry-for-fetching-an-npm-package-version"></a>

-Requests made by the ** `npm` ** client have additional data logged including the domain name, repository name, and package name in the `requestParameters` field\.
+Requests made by all package manager clients, including the ** `npm` ** client, have additional data logged including the domain name, repository name, and package name in the `requestParameters` field\.
 The URL path and HTTP method are logged in the `additionalEventData` field\.

 ```
 {